MahdadGhasemian/octopus/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Change log

+### 2.0.0 (2025-01-26)

+- Migrated from saving files on disk to leveraing the Minio for object storage.

 ### 1.0.0 (2025-01-25)